Unable to Work Due to Mental Health Australia

-What to do when you can't work due to injury or illness?
+What to do when you can't work due to a mental health condition?

-Are you struggling to make ends meet because you can’t work anymore?
+Are you struggling to make ends meet because you can’t work due to mental health conditions in Australia?
 You are not alone.
-Many everyday Aussies have had to stop working in their usual job for various reasons, including physical or mental disabilities like depression, anxiety, PTSD and more.
+Many everyday Aussies have had to stop working in their usual job for various reasons, including physical or mental health issues like obsessive compulsive disorder, PTSD, anxiety and depression.

-This difficult time in your life can be frustrating and stressful for you and those around you.
-It’s likely you have bills to pay, like medical treatment costs or psychiatric therapy.
+This difficult time in your personal life can be frustrating and stressful for you and those around you.
+You likely have bills, like medical treatment costs or psychiatric therapy.
 But you cannot earn the income to keep your life on track.

 Don’t fret.
-The good news is you have legal options to find a source of income.
-Depending on your circumstances, you could claim your TPD benefits contained within your Superannuation insurance policies.
-Many Aussies are unaware they have insurance coverage when they can’t work anymore.
+The good news is that you have legal options to find a source of income and claim mental health benefits.
+For example, depending on your circumstances, you could claim the TPD benefits contained within your superannuation insurance policies.
+Many Aussies are unaware they have insurance coverage in a super fund when they can’t work anymore.

 It’s free to know if you can claim insurance benefits.
 For immediate support Call Now 1300 873 252 or email us >